 Even if you want to just debate the information that ProPublica posted on the billionaires’ taxes, it doesn’t fit the facts.
 CATO did a great analysis (link at bottom, chart summary below) to show how the clickbait headline “You May Be Paying a Higher Tax Rate Than a Billionaire” is just factually wrong.

 The tax code is already heavily progressive.
 Americans for Tax Reform’s analysis of a new report from the Joint Committee on Taxation shows:

 Taxpayers making $1 million and up pay an average federal tax rate of 31.5% while the bottom half of income earners ($63,179 or less) pay an average federal tax rate of 6.3%.
 That’s nearly five times as much in taxes as a percentage of income.

 The rich already fund most of the government.
-The Heritage Foundation, which made the cool graphic below to illustrate the concept, reports that the top 1% of income earners paid 40% of all the federal income taxes.
-The top 10% earners paid 71% of the federal income taxes.
+The Heritage Foundation, which made the cool graphic below to illustrate the concept, reports that the top 1% of income earners paid 40% of all federal income taxes.
+The top 10% of earners paid 71% of the federal income taxes.

 ProPublica has a graphic (below) that is supposed to make it easy for people to get angry at the billionaires for reducing their tax bill.
 But look at it this way: Jeff Bezos paid almost $1 billion in taxes.
 Elon Musk paid almost half that.
 These successful businessmen are funding entire government agencies.
 A busload of the rest of us couldn’t come up with that kind of cash.

-Senate Minority Leader Mitch McConnell (R-KY) also thought of Lerner’s get out of jail free card this week in a floor speech (below.)
+Senate Minority Leader Mitch McConnell (R-KY) also thought of Lerner’s get-out-of-jail-free card this week in a floor speech (below.)